 Instead, treat large areas of the wall.

-That way, once the graffiti is gone, you have a harder time discerning where the graffiti was.
+That way, once the graffiti is gone, you have a more challenging time discerning where the graffiti was.

 Repainting that area of the wall – or more likely the entire wall – may be an option to consider as well.

-It is all about what is most effective and least expensive so that the task can be completed quickly.
+It is all about what is most effective and least expensive to complete the task quickly.